 Passive investing is a go-to strategy for long-term investors, because it capitalizes on the typical upward trend of the overall market over many years.
-Of course, there are many ways to do well in investing, and financial advisors employ numerous strategies to generate robust returns.
-But if you’re looking to grow your money over the long haul, take a look below to learn more about passive investing.
+It also focuses on minimal trades to ensure that transaction costs are as low as possible.
+There are, of course, many ways to do well in investing, as there are numerous strategies available nowadays.
+If you have questions about how to implement passive investment strategies within your portfolio, consider speaking with a financial advisor in your area.

 What Is Passive Investing?